For Jane, progress is a squiggly line. Yet finding a way forward is always her focus.

 Jane's story of progress

-Progress from a start-up into an international brand in the face of major setbacks has taught Golp founder Jane Templeton to be resilient – and to have a Plan B.
+Progress from a start-up into an international brand in the face of major setbacks has taught Golp founder Jane Templeton to be resilient – and to have a plan B.

 In 2011, after years of observing Australians dote on their furry friends, Jane Templeton was inspired to develop a selection of natural dog treats good enough for humans to eat.
 The Melbourne animal lover sold her initial Golp lines – dog yoghurt and ice cream – through veterinary practices and pet stores.

 Heartened by a positive response from pet owners, and steadily growing sales, Templeton added long-life products to the range and set her sights on progressing to mass distribution and the overseas market.
 Fast-forward to 2019 and Golp products are stocked in supermarkets and stores around Australia and exported to Taiwan and Canada, while the company is gearing up for a foray into China in partnership with a local marketing company.
+Watch the video of her story.

 Turning disaster into opportunity